The nonprofit world is pivoting once again following the most recent safety concerns related to COVID-19.

 3. Schedule Smart

-As organizations resume in-person volunteering, they may be required to reduce volunteer capacity to effectively maintain safe social distancing (this number is typically determined by local regulations).
+Depending on the infection rates over the next few weeks, it may be required to reduce volunteer capacity to effectively maintain safe social distancing (this number is typically determined by local regulations).
 A volunteer management software system can allow you to cap registrations for opportunities and automatically inform volunteers if the opportunity reaches capacity.
 You can also create a wait list for those who want to participate should spots open.
 The right system can also recommend other opportunities according to the volunteer’s interests and skills, so you don’t have to turn away eager helpers.
 Remember to post attendance capacity with each opportunity or event listing (and update filled spaces live if you’re tracking manually).

 4. Upload Waivers and Documents Online